-Login Credentials for Windows Servers: Please specify the login credentials (up to 3 in DOMAIN/username or /username format) that should be used to access the selected Password: Windows servers.
-The appropriate credential will be chosen during the discovery task.
-Username: Username: Password: Password: Continue To Next Step Discard Disc overy Results Start New Discovery
+Login Credentials for Windows Servers: Please specify the login credentials (up to 3 in DOMAIN\username Username: Password: or .\username format) that should be used to access the selected Windows servers.
+The appropriate credential will be chosen Username: Password: during the discovery task.
+Username: Password: Continue To Next Step Discard Disc covery Results Start New Discovery Continue to Next Step Lovery Results Start New Discovery